NBKRedSpy/QM_SortToTabs/README.md

 ```

 ## DataExport.csv
-The DataExport.csv file will contain the information required for the rules.
+The DataExport.csv file will contain the identifiers used by the rules.

 Example data:
 ```